MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 ::: moniker-end

 ::: moniker range=">=vs-2017"
 This topic describes how to configure a C++ Linux project, continuing the series that began with [Create a Linux CMake project in Visual Studio](cmake-linux-project.md).
-If you are using MSBuild, instead, see [Configure a Linux Project](configure-a-linux-project.md)
+If you are using MSBuild, instead, see [Configure a Linux Project in Visual Studio](configure-a-linux-project.md)

+## Configure a CMAKE build

-To configure the build, you open the CMake Settings Editor.
+To configure the build, open the CMake Settings Editor.
 This creates a **CMakeSettings.json** file at the root of your project.
 Configurations can be used to target different platforms (Windows, WSL, a remote system) with the same source code.
 They are also used to set your compilers, pass environment variables, and customize how CMake is invoked.

 The *CMakeSettings.json* file in a CMake Linux project specifies some or all of the properties listed in [Customize CMake settings](../build/customize-cmake-settings.md), plus additional properties that control the build settings on the remote Linux machine.
 ::: moniker-end